 However, before you get your place at university you need to ensure that you meet your chosen university’s entry criteria, including their minimum grade requirements for A-level results.

 That is why I sought economics tuition with Superprof!

 One of the stresses that many students face is that, while they may have great grades in the subject they’d like to study at university, they may not be performing so well in other subjects, and a poor result in one of those subjects may lead to a missed place at university.

 If you find yourself in this position – for example, you’re getting an A in economics but hovering between a B and C in mathematics, then it might be time to call in some extra help to improve your grades.

 There are sites, such as Superprof, which specialise in connecting students with tutors across a wide range of subjects.
-Whether you need some extra help with economics, business, maths, art, or history, there are many tutors out there that are trained, affordable, and happy to help push you so that your academic performance improves.
+Whether you need some extra help with economics, business, maths, art, or history, there are many a economics tutor london (or anywhere across the country for that matter) out there that are trained, affordable, and happy to help push you so that your academic performance improves.

 Take a look at the university rankings for economics.

 Read about alternative economics.